seungjae02/portfolio/README.md

 # Jay's Portfolio Website
-This portfolio was fully built with ReactJS!
+This portfolio was fully built with ReactJS You can check it out at: https://seungjae02.github.io/seungjae-react/